homedepot/flop/README.md

 err := flop.Copy("src_path", "dst_path", options)
 handle(err)
 ```

+### Operating Systems Support
+flop was built to work on *nix and Windows systems.
+The behavior should be consistent across all platforms with the
+exception of permissions.  flop makes no guarantees related to permissions on Windows based systems so handle those
+yourself.

 ### Logging
 flop won't throw logs at you for no reason, but if you want to follow along with what's going on giving it a logger